GusWiz/WhichWay/README.md

     - AI is good at syntax and fixing small bugs like such.

     - AI was good at explaining how data parsing works.
 This information was useful when completing our tasks.

+    - AI was good at creating a base template of a file that could be modified to better suit more specific needs.

     - AI allowed us to start getting proper libraries/dependencies for our tasks.
 It suggested axious for API calls, and assisted with debuging code not saving to Firestore properly.